ljcbc/fileNamer/README.md

 1 - Make sure you have REQUIREMENTS installed.

-2 - Place fileNamer folder in a directory that is out of the way + that will not be changed in the future.
+2 - Move the fileNamer folder in a directory that is out of the way + that will not be changed in the future.

-3 - Edit the contents of the 'filenamer.command' file such that the file path points to the 'fileNamer.py' file in this folder.
+3 - Edit the contents of the 'filenamer.command' file (open it in an editor) such that the file path points to the 'fileNamer.py' file in this folder.

 4 - Test to see if the 'filenames.command' script runs (double click on it).